tenzir/tenzir/web/blog/native-zeek-log-rotation-and-shipping/index.md

 `Log::default_rotation_interval` to a non-zero value.
 The default of `0 secs` means that log rotation is disabled.

-Second, to customize what's happening on rotation you can is redefine [`Log::default_rotation_postprocessor_cmd`](https://docs.zeek.org/en/master/scripts/base/frameworks/logging/main.zeek.html#id-Log::default_rotation_postprocessor_cmd) to point to a shell script.
+Second, to customize what's happening on rotation you can redefine [`Log::default_rotation_postprocessor_cmd`](https://docs.zeek.org/en/master/scripts/base/frameworks/logging/main.zeek.html#id-Log::default_rotation_postprocessor_cmd) to point to a shell script.

-For example, to rotate every log files every 10 minutes with a custom `ingest` script, you can invoke Zeek as follows:
+For example, to rotate all log files every 10 minutes with a custom `ingest` script, you can invoke Zeek as follows:

 ```bash